 This boutique collection of experiences will redefine your idea of wine tasting as you sink into a day of self-indulgent opulence and take the (wine) route less travelled to uncover premium wines.

 From the adventurous wine safari 4x4 drive through the rolling vineyards of Jordan Wine Estate, with a cellar tour and barrel room wine tasting; to reserve wine tasting at DeMorgenzon, where gentle baroque music and wildflowers fill the vineyards; to Van Ryn's reserve brandy pairings - this connoisseur’s journey will broaden your horizons and introduce you to one of the best-kept secrets of the area;:the Stellenbosch Kloof Valley.

 Tucked away just outside of Stellenbosch, with rustic roads too narrow for large tour coaches and mystical gardens in abundance, this historic valley was home to the first road that ran from Cape Town to Stellenbosch.
 You’ll discover the rich history of the area and get to sample the internationally acclaimed wines that are produced in this quiet little wine haven.
 Be transported to a hidden valley, where time seems to stand still; and if you listen carefully you might even hear the piercing call of the Fish Eagle soaring high above.

-Forget about the Big 5 for a bit, and hand over the Sauvignon!
 This private tour is the ideal way to discover top-class taste experiences.

 Get off the beaten track for a synergy of soul and soil on an open 4x4-vehicle vineyard drive and wine tasting.